Pray. We are members of St. John’s because of our love and commitment to Christ and the Christian life. Ask for God’s help to guide you.

 Have you ever wondered how your gifts are used for God's service and glory?

 OUTREACH is funded with 13% of our annual budget.
-This includes our Diocesan Pledge and all community and global ministries.
-A more detailed account of the many organizations St. John’s partners with can be found here.
+Includes Diocesan Pledge and all local, national, and international organizations supported by St. John’s.

 What is a pledge?
 It is simply a heart-felt, documented financial commitment to support our remarkable ministries in the year ahead.